Interesting facts about our ancestors

 Your ancestors were much shorter than you

 The average Neanderthal man averaged between 62 and 65 inches tall, with their women averaging between 59 and 62 inches tall.
-As the human race progressed, the average height increased to an average of 68 inches tall for men during the medieval period, but this trend of getting bigger seemed to take a downturn during the 17th and 18th century.
-For some unknown reason the average height of an adult male went down to just under 66 inches during these two periods, but again changed around and today gives us an average height for an adult European male of 69 inches tall.
+As the human race progressed, the average height increased to an average of 68 inches for men during the medieval period, but this trend of getting bigger seemed to take a downturn during the 17th and 18th centuries.
+For some unknown reason, the average height of an adult male went down to just under 66 inches during these two periods, but again changed around and today gives us an average height for an adult European male of 69 inches tall.

 The first metal age was the copper age, but it wasn’t the first metal discovered